googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 Delta(1@12;15;20) /* Raise Headline Height globally by 1 pixel */

 **Note:** In Variable fonts a global Delta command can only be used, if the cvt does not vary across the Variation Space.
 For example, a Bolder weight variation may have a larger measured outline height.
 This height is edited in the ‘cvar’ _(cvt variation table)_ to reflect this difference.
 Because of the difference in height, the bolder weight cvt, can round differently and the ‘Delta’ to change the height for the Bold may not be required.
+Refer here for more information on [editing the CVAR Table](https://github.com/googlefonts/how-to-hint-variable-fonts#cvar--cvt-variations-table)

 ## Hinting components and accents